moticilla/semi_cooperative_game_coursework/README.md

 # Semi Cooperative Game Coursework
-Investigating the Dynamics in a three player game where two of the players are cooperating
+Investigating the dynamics in a three player game where two of the players are cooperating